FhenixProtocol/fhenix-docs/docs/devdocs/Tools and Utilities/Fhenix-Hardhat-Plugin.md

 To target this network, simply add `--network localfhenix` to your hardhat commands, or set it as the default.

-If you want to use Fhenix Frontier (or a custom Fhenix network), you can add a new network configuration to your `hardhat.config.js` file:
+If you want to use Fhenix Helium Testnet (or a custom Fhenix network), you can add a new network configuration to your `hardhat.config.js` file:

 ```typescript
 const config: HardhatUserConfig = {